In my experience math is required in programming, you can't get away from it. The whole of programming is based on math.

 The issue is not black and white, but more colorful.
 The question is not whether or not you need math, but how much.
 The higher levels of math will give you more tools and open up your mind to different paths of though.

 For example, you can program if you only known addition and subtraction.
 When multiplication is required, you will have to perform a lot of additions.
 Multiplication simplifies repetitive additions.
 Algebra allows one to simplify math before implementing it into programs.
 Linear Algebra provides tools for transforming images.
-Boolean Algebra provides mechanics for reducing all those if statements.
+Boolean Algebra provides mechanics for reducing all those

 And don't forget the sibling to mathematics, Logic and Philosophy.
-Logic will help you make efficient use of case or switch statements.
-Philosophy will help you understand the thinking of the guy who wrote that code you are modifying.
+Logic will help you make efficient use of

 Yes, you don't need much math to write programs.
 Some programs may require more math than others.
 More math knowledge will give you an advantage over those who have lesser understanding.
 In these times, people need every advantage they can get to obtain those jobs.